 - Whether or not you and your spouse publicly announce your separation to family and friends

 - Whether you and your spouse remain sexually intimate following the separation

 - Whether you and your spouse separate your financial affairs

 - Whether you notify any government agencies of your separation, such as registering as a single person with the Department of Human Services

-If you breach any of the above criteria, such as hiding you separation from friends and family, sharing finances or remaining sexually active with your spouse, you will risk potential delays to your divorce.
-If you and your spouse do decide to stay under the same roof for financial or personal reasons it’s important to put your separation date in writing, to move into separate bedrooms, to inform those close to you of your separation and to remain financially independent for the course of the 12 month minimum.
+If you breach any of the above criteria, such as hiding your separation from friends and family, sharing finances or remaining sexually active with your spouse, you will risk potential delays to your divorce.
+If you and your spouse do decide to stay under the same roof for financial or personal reasons it’s important to put your separation date in writing, to move into separate bedrooms, to inform those close to you of your separation and to remain financially independent for the course of the 12-month minimum.

 - If you remember one thing: You can separate and still live under the same roof.
 Just make it formal.
-Put your separation in writing (an email is fine) and make sure friends and family know you're separated and intending to divorce.
+Put your separation in writing (an email is fine) and make sure friends and family know you're separated and intend to divorce.

 Looking for a family law solicitor to help with your separation and divorce?
 Find out more about our practice principal, Christine Manolakos.

 Grounds for Divorce